Hello! This is Consultant K.

 - Table of Contents

-1. It is important for manuals to be "easy to read".
+1. It is important for manuals to be "easy to read"

-・The text is densely written.
+・The text is densely written

-・Sentences are excessively long.
+・Sentences are excessively long

-2. 3 Points for Creating an Easy-to-Read Manual
+3 Key Points for Creating Easy-to-Read Manuals

 To create easy-to-read manuals that people want to read, the following three points are important.

-A good visual impression can make the reader think, 'This manual looks easy to read.'
+A good visual impression can make the reader think, "This manual looks easy to read."
 Let's consider the following points.

 ・Add Contrast to the Layout